sygslhy/lhy-formatter-linter/README.md

 ```sh
 lhy lint -p <project-root-dir> --ignore-dirs <project_root_dir>/.github  <project_root_dir>/py_venv docs
 ```

-Or user can specify a txt file which contains the directories to ignore in content, one line for one directoy.
+Alternatively, users can specify a text file that contains the directories to ignore, with one directory per line.

-an example named `dirs-to-ignore.txt` text file content
+For example, a file named `dirs-to-ignore.txt` could have the following content:

 ```
 <project_root_dir>/.github
 <project_root_dir>/py_venv
 docs
 ```
-Then use optional argument `-ig`, `--ignore-file` to parse those directories to ignore to formatter or linter.
+Then, use the optional argument `-ig` or `--ignore-file` to specify the file containing the directories to ignore, which will be parsed by the formatter or linter.

 ```sh
 lhy format -p <project-root-dir> --ignore-file dirs-to-ignore.txt